Comparing Saga Communications (SGA) & Its Competitors

 |2.48

-As a group, “Radio broadcasting stations” companies have a potential upside of 43.19%.
-Given Saga Communications’ competitors higher possible upside, analysts clearly believe Saga Communications has less favorable growth aspects than its competitors.
+As a group, “Radio broadcasting stations” companies have a potential upside of 37.38%.
+Given Saga Communications’ rivals higher probable upside, analysts plainly believe Saga Communications has less favorable growth aspects than its rivals.

-Saga Communications has a beta of 0.76, meaning that its share price is 24% less volatile than the S&P 500.
-Comparatively, Saga Communications’ competitors have a beta of 1.12, meaning that their average share price is 12% more volatile than the S&P 500.
+Saga Communications pays an annual dividend of $0.64 per share and has a dividend yield of 2.8%.
+Saga Communications pays out 39.3% of its earnings in the form of a dividend.
+As a group, “Radio broadcasting stations” companies pay a dividend yield of 2.8% and pay out 29.9% of their earnings in the form of a dividend.
+Saga Communications lags its rivals as a dividend stock, given its lower dividend yield and higher payout ratio.

+This table compares Saga Communications and its rivals’ net margins, return on equity and return on assets.

 Saga Communications Company Profile